hatninja/AOLS2/README.md

 Use with no arguments to return the doc.

 **/steno** -
 Toggles steno mode.
-Steno mode fixes common capitialization and puncuation errors.
+Steno mode fixes common capitialization and punctuation errors.
 It also hides messages in double brackets.

 **/accumulate** -
 Toggles accumulate mode.
 Accumulate mode collects all a character's messages into a single one.